knpwrs/gulp-spawn-mocha/README.md

 The `default` task will watch for changes and execute tests whenever a change is detected.
 It will also execute tasks immediately without waiting for a change.

+## This or `gulp-mocha`?

+The original `gulp-mocha` is fine in most circumstances.
+If you need your tests to run as a separate process (or a separate process is simply your preference for the reasons specified above) or you need to use a custom version of Mocha (e.g., a fork with bug fixes or custom functionality) then you should use this plugin.

 ## License